 Beyond Avengers 3, it's almost pointless to consider what the November 2018 and May 2019 films could possibly be.
 Avengers 3 will wrap up Marvel Phase Three, and that first movie following in November will have to kick off Phase Four in some kind of suitable fashion.
-We've known since 2012 that the endgame for Marvel's current plans involved a throwdown with Thanos.
-Phase Four will likely start off with something quieter (by Marvel standards) or offbeat on November 2nd, 2018, while May 3rd, 2019 would have to be another known quantity, like an Iron Man 4 (seemingly unlikely) or Captain America 4 (only slightly less unlikely).
+We've known since 2012 that the endgame for Marvel's current plans involved a throwdown with Thanos, but that doesn't have to be Avengers 3 anymore.
+Phase Four will likely start off with something quieter (by Marvel standards) or offbeat on November 2nd, 2018, while May 3rd, 2019 would have to be another known quantity, like an Iron Man 4 (increasingly unlikely) or Captain America 4 (only slightly less unlikely).

 We expect more will be revealed soon.
 In all likelihood, Thor 3 and Doctor Strange will be the next films to have their release dates locked up, and then we'll see what other new characters are getting